cpjobling/eg-247-textbook/dft/2/fft.md

 You'll also find that most text books on Digital Signal Processing will cover the FFT and give more or less understandable presentations of the way the algorithm works.

 6. A complex number in MATLAB is 2 floating point doubles or 128 bits.
 So a 2048 "bin" FFT needs storage in RAM for approximately $22,528\times 128 = 2.9$ Mbit ($260$ kByte) of data.

+7. In MATLAB arrays start at 1 so we actually use 1 - N/2 + 1 as our range of values for K.

 +++ {"slideshow": {"slide_type": "notes"}}